airbytehq/airbyte/README.md

 ### License

-See the [LICENSE](docs/project-overview/licenses/) file for licensing information, and our [FAQ](docs/project-overview/licenses/license-faq.md) for any questions you may have on that topic.
+See the [LICENSE](docs/project-overview/licenses/) file for licensing information, and our [FAQ](docs/project-overview/licenses/license-faq.md) for any questions you may have on that topic. yes baby

 ### Thank You